abubakar-shaikh-dev/nextjs-authentication/README.md

 ## Contact

 For inquiries or issues, feel free to contact us at shaikhabubakar2380@gmail.com.
-We'd love to hear from you!
+I'd love to hear from you!